microservice-framework/mfw-cli/README.md

 # mfw install @microservice-framework/microservice-router --save
 ```

-Will install and ask for configurations of microservice-router.
-With `--save` option all settings and service will be added to package.json file of the project.
+The installation will begin, then ask for `microservice-router` configuration details.
+Using the `--save` option will export all the configuration details to the `package.json` file of the project.

-`[service]` - could be:
-  - npm package name.
-Will be downloaded from npm registry
-  - local path to directory with package (will be copied)
-  - github:owner/repo - will be downloaded from github.

-Basically support all formats as `npm pack` supports.

 ## Uninstall service

+If you'd like to uninstall a package, simply:

 ```
 # mfw uninstall [service]